BellaObonyo/BellaObonyo/README.md

 Software developer && UI Researcher
 ---------------------------------------

-Just a human fueled by curiosity, here to share my journey in coding, and development while growing through collaboration and community support.

-* 🤗  Let's chat about Tech
+Just a human fueled by curiosity🤗.
+Let's chat about Tech.

-* 🌍  I'm based in Nairobi, KENYA.
-* 🍃  Open to collaborating on any interesting Tech projects.
+ ##  What I'm working on
+- **Applications and Web Development Projects**: Building responsive and user-friendly web and mobile applications using Django, React, JavaScript, and flutter.
+- **Machine Learning**: Exploring data science and machine learning algorithms with Python, focusing on projects that utilize TensorFlow and PyTorch.
+- **Open Source Contributions**: Actively contributing to open-source projects and collaborating with the developer community.

+## Looking to collaborate on
+- Health related Open-source projects.
+- Innovative web3 development projects.
+- Machine learning research and development.